-The scientist fed the man a meal containing triglycerides through the tube.
-The scientist also used the tube to remove samples from the man's gut at intervals after the meal.
-The scientist measured the type of lipid found in the samples.
-Some of her results are shown in TABLE 1.
+digestion, a scientist placed a tube into the gut fed the man a meal containing triglycerides 0-year-old man.
+The end of the tube passed ube.
+The scientist also used the tube to remove tomach but did not reach as far as the ileum. the man's gut at intervals after the meal. digestion, a scientist p fed the man a meal con 0-year-old man.
+The er ube.
+The scientist also tomach but did not rea the man's gut at interv measured the type of lipid found in the samples.
+Some of her results are shown in TABLE 1, on page 16.